Northside is committed to caring for women on every level – emotional, spiritual and physical.

 Clinical dietitians play an integral role in both the inpatient and outpatient oncology programs.
 All patients admitted to the Oncology unit are assessed and monitored by a clinical dietician who assists in meeting nutritional needs.
 Dieticians also work with outpatients in radiation oncology to help identify patients at high nutrition risk.

-When facing cancer, patients need a special kind of support -- support that can only come from someone who knows what they are going through, someone who has been through it themselves.
-The Network of Hope connects patients with survivors who have faced cancer and embraced life afterward.
+When patients are facing cancer, they need a special kind of support that can only come from someone who knows what they are going through, someone who has been through it themselves.
+Network of Hope (NOH) connects patients with specially trained survivor volunteers, who have faced cancer and embraced life afterward.
+The program helps foster an open environment so patients and their families feel supported and not alone.
+For information, contact (404) 851-8707 or email@example.com.

 For additional information on support and survivorship, please click here.